weaties/exp-flow/README.md

 For the live site deployments I propose that we apply a tag of the format

-     rtw/yyyy/mm/dd/thh:mm:ss
+     live/yyyy/mm/dd/thh:mm:ss

 to the commit that was deployed to the live environment.

-### int-milan
+### hotfix  / int-milan

-Whenever the integration branch is promoted into the live branch, we would update the int-milan branch to point to the same commit.
-This would drive an automated deployment of the int-milan environment Making it always at the ready to host hotfix commits if necessary to fix the live site.
+Whenever the integration branch is promoted into the live branch, we would update the hotfix (int-milan) branch to point to the same commit.
+This would drive an automated deployment of the hotfix (int-milan) environment Making it always at the ready to host hotfix commits if necessary to fix the live site.

 ### Automatic merges
 Just like we currently have implicit integration for components hosted in perforce, we would set up an automatic merge process.